 JSON vs XML: when did these data formats originate, and how are they used in RPG (and development in general)?
 Both have a tremendous history behind them and are either derived from or parent to a variety of other means to hold data.
 This article will draw a few mentions to content cited in our previous blog posts on REST vs SOAP APIs (and a comparison).
-This first in a series of three articles will explore XML, as well as its origins, general structure, and typical uses in RPG.
-The next article in this series will explore JSON in a similar fashion, while the third will draw comparisons between the two.
+This first in a series of three articles explores XML, as well as its origins, general structure, and typical uses in RPG.
+The next article in this series explores JSON in a similar fashion, while the third draws comparisons between the two.
 Before getting too deep into the weeds, let’s define a few important terms mentioned in this series.

 The realm of client-server communication is loaded with acronyms and terms to keep track of.
 To begin with, let’s elaborate upon several key terms, and what they mean.

 - XML – Extensible Markup Language – XML is a widely used data format, similarly structured to HTML.
 XML can be used in both SOAP and REST API calls.

 - WSDL – Web Service Definition Language – WSDL is an XML-based notation used for describing functionality of a SOAP-based web service.
 WSDL is used at development time to describe a web service program with procedure names, input/output parameters, the URL of the web service, and the enveloping mechanisms and transport to be used (i.e., SOAP over HTTP).

 - XSD – XML Schema Definition – An XSD is a file type that describes the structure of an XML document.

 - REST – Representational State Transfer – REST is an architectural style, rather than a protocol (protocols define how diverse modules interact, while styles define how sets of protocols are organized).
 REST utilizes existing web protocols and tools to communicate with APIs.